 Immediate treatment for TBI depends on the severity of the damage.
 For the most severe cases, doctors perform surgery to control bleeding in and around the brain.

 Follow up care includes monitoring and controlling pressure on the brain and ensuring adequate blood flow to the brain.
 The outcome of TBI depends on the cause of the injury and on the location, severity, and extent of neurological damage.

 Other forms of treatment can be performed by a neurologist or a neuropsychologist depending on the severity of the brain injury.
 It is important to consult with medical experts as soon as possible.

 Do I Need To Hire A Personal Injury Attorney For My TBI Case?

-Working with a personal injury attorney can help to secure the entitled compensation.
+Working with an experienced brain injury attorney can help to secure the entitled compensation.
 A brain injury can be quite serious and debilitating, and therefore cause substantial damages to the victim in terms of medical expense and lost income, in addition to affecting many different aspects of a person's life.

 Because damages can be very significant, the costs and the complexities of obtaining evidence and fair compensation are great.
 It is difficult to prove brain injuries in court.
 A minor brain injury may not be detected on imaging (MRI and/or CT scans) so proving the existence of the injury itself can be difficult.
 Also, by waiting too long to file a claim, you may lose your entitlement to compensation or valuable evidence can be lost.
-By working with an experienced, aggressive personal injury lawyer, the claimant has the best opportunity to obtain fair compensation for their injuries.
+The assistance of a personal injury lawyer can give claimants the best opportunity to obtain fair compensation for their injuries.